 1. Batch Plants.

-The means of heating shall be sufficiently flexible so it will not affect the weighing.
-The container shall be arranged so that it will deliver the asphalt binder in a thin, uniform sheet or in multiple streams the full width of the mixer, except in the case of a mixer into which the asphalt binder is sprayed.
-If deposited on a flow or spreader sheet, the sheet shall be heated and shall have sufficient slope to discharge promptly into the mixer.
+d.
+Arrange the container so that it will deliver the asphalt binder in a thin, uniform sheet or in multiple streams the full width of the mixer, except in the case of a mixer into which the asphalt binder is sprayed.
+If the binder is deposited on a flow or spreader sheet, use a heated sheet with sufficient slope to discharge promptly into the mixer.

 2. Continuous Plants.

-Continuous plants shall use a pump to supply asphalt binder to the mixer, which is constructed to be under a positive pressure sufficient to maintain uniform delivery from the pump.
-The pressure shall be maintained within ± 0.5 psi (5 kPa) of the mean operating pressure.
+1) To supply asphalt binder to the mixer, use a pump constructed to be under a positive pressure sufficient to maintain uniform delivery from the pump.
+The pressure is to be maintained within ± 0.5 psi (5 kPa) of the recommended operating pressure.

-Accurate pressure gauges shall be installed in readily accessible locations in lines feeding the metering pump and the mixer spray bars.
-The gauges shall be such size that the normal operating pressure can be easily read to the nearest psi (10 kPa).
+2) Install accurate pressure gauges in readily accessible locations in lines feeding the metering pump and the mixer spray bars.
+Install gauges of such size that the normal operating pressure can be easily read to the nearest 1.0 psi (10 kPa).

 3. Drum Mixing Plants.

-An accurate, registering pyrometer or other approved thermometric instrument shall be installed in the discharge chute of the dryer or drum mixer in a manner so that the temperature of the heated aggregate or mixture is automatically indicated.
-This instrument shall be located where it is in clear view of the plant or dryer operator and readily accessible to the Engineer.
+Install an accurate, registering pyrometer or other approved thermometric instrument in the discharge chute of the dryer drum or drum mixer in a manner so the temperature of the heated aggregate or mixture is continuously measured.
+Locate this instrument where it is in clear view of the plant or dryer operator and readily accessible to the Engineer.

-The plant shall be equipped with positive means to govern and maintain the time of mixing.
+Equip the plant with positive means to govern and maintain mixing time.

-Mineral filler which is added cold shall be proportioned separately from a hopper and arranged to be fed uniformly into the heated aggregate before delivery to the feeder for the mixer.
+4. Separately proportion mineral filler which is added cold from a hopper and feed uniformly into the heated aggregate before delivery to the pugmill.

-For batch plants, the quantity of aggregate for each batch shall be weighed on equipment meeting the appropriate requirements of Article 2001.07, A. When used for proportioning only, the equipment shall meet the appropriate requirements of Article 2001.20.
+5. Weigh the quantity of aggregate for each batch on equipment meeting the appropriate requirements of Article 2001.07, A. When this equipment is used for proportioning only, meet the appropriate requirements of Article 2001.20.

 1. Batch Mixer.

+f.
 The dry mixing period is the interval of time between the opening of the weighing hopper gate and the application of asphalt binder.
 The wet mixing period is the interval of time between the application of asphalt binder and the opening of the mixer gate.
-Control of the timing shall be flexible and capable of being set at intervals of not more than 5 seconds.
-A mechanical batch counter shall be installed as part of the timing device and shall be designed to register only completely mixed batches.
+Ensure control of the timing is flexible and capable of being set at intervals of no more than 5 seconds.
+Install a mechanical batch counter as part of the timing device and design it to register only completely mixed batches.

-For recycling, batch plant equipment shall be modified to provide for accurate proportioning of the recycled material and for adding it directly into the weigh hopper, with weighing as a separate increment of the total batch, and with no preheating necessary.
+1) Modify batch plant equipment to provide for accurate proportioning of the recycled material and for adding it directly into the weigh hopper, with weighing as a separate increment of the total batch.

-The recycled material may be added to the hot elevator with no preheating necessary.
+2) The RAP may be added to the hot elevator with no preheating.
 In any method where preheating is being done, the equipment must be specifically designed for this purpose.

-When the heat transfer method is used, the new aggregate shall be superheated so that, when combined with the recycled material, the temperature of the resultant mixture will meet all requirements for mixing and placing the hot mixture.
+4) When the heat transfer method is used, superheat the new aggregate so that, when combined with the RAP, the temperature of the resultant mixture will meet all requirements for mixing and placing the hot mixture.

 2. Continuous Mixer.

-The plant shall be equipped with positive means to govern and maintain a constant time of mixing.
+g.
+Equip the plant with positive means to govern and maintain a constant time of mixing.